House GOP launches probe into Jan. 6 panel

-Rep. Barry Loudermilk (R-Ga.), chair of the House Administration Subcommittee on Oversight, is leading an investigation of the Jan.
+Rep. Barry Loudermilk (R-Ga.), chairman of the House Administration Subcommittee on Oversight, is leading an investigation of the dissolved Jan.
 6 select committee and security failures surrounding the riot.

 The probe is in its beginning stages, Loudermilk said Wednesday.